 In December 2022, the FSA announced that it was pausing work towards a consultation and subsequent primary legislation on making the Food Hygiene Rating Scheme mandatory in England.
 CIEH continue to call for the FSA to reverse this decision

 Introducing a statutory food hygiene rating scheme in England will need political support for the introduction of new legislation, coupled with measures to ensure there are adequate resources in place to deliver the scheme on the ground.
 The latest figures indicate that local authorities in England do not have equivalent resources for this work as those in the devolved nations.

 The National Audit Office found that between 2012/13 and 2017/18, local authority expenditure on food hygiene in England fell by an estimated 19% from £125 million to £101 million and food hygiene staff numbers dropped by an estimated 13%.
 In 2019/20, local authorities in England had 2.9 officers per 1,000 food establishments compared with 5.5 in Wales and 4.3 in Northern Ireland.

 As well as ensuring adequate numbers of food safety officers on the ground to sustain a statutory scheme, there would need to be an investment in training to ensure the consistent application of the scheme.
-We will continue to campaign to ensure any proposals for a statutory scheme in England address these issues for the benefit of consumers and businesses.
+We will continue to campaign to ensure when proposals for a statutory scheme in England resume, these address these issues for the benefit of consumers and businesses.